Animal Health & Welfare

 Sourcing Broiler Chickens Raised With Improved Welfare Outcomes

-McDonald’s takes an outcome-based, holistic approach to chicken sustainability – one that prioritizes animal health and welfare, while also balancing additional considerations such as environmental impacts.
+McDonald’s takes an outcome-based, holistic approach to chicken sustainability – one that prioritizes animal health and welfare while balancing additional considerations such as environmental impacts.

 Focus on Pork

-As of the end of 2022, more than 91% of our pork purchased in the U.S. comes from suppliers that have phased out the use of gestation stalls for housing confirmed pregnant sows.
-This marks continued significant progress on our journey to maximize the time that pregnant sows spend in a group environment.
-Our commitment is guided by the industry- and American Association of Swine Veterinarians (AASV)-endorsed definition for group housing for pregnant sows.
-McDonald’s currently buys nearly 175 million pounds of pork associated with producers that house pregnant sows in groups.
+As of the end of 2024, we achieved our goal of phasing out the use of gestation stalls for confirmed pregnant sows in McDonald’s U.S. pork supply.
+This achievement underscores our journey to maximize the duration confirmed pregnant sows are housed in group environments.
+Our commitment is guided by the industry and the American Association of Swine Veterinarians (AASV)-endorsed definition of group housing for pregnant sows.

-We will continue to transparently communicate progress on this target, in close collaboration with our suppliers.
-For details of our efforts to drive responsible antibiotics use in pork supply chains, see our Responsible Antibiotic Use page.
+For details of our efforts to drive responsible antibiotic use in pork supply chains, see our Responsible Antibiotic Use page.

 Footnotes